 |---|---|

-| Core Thesis | What change exactly creating the business opportunity? |
+| Core Thesis / Context | What change is creating the business opportunity? |

-| Problem | Explain the problem / need in the market - who is facing the problem |
+| Problem | Explain the problem / need in the market - who is facing the problem, what is the proof that it it’s really big and people are willing to pay for it? |

-| Solution | Explain the solution / how we meet the said need + how is our solution positioned (could also show a with / without scenario) |
+| Solution | Explain the solution / how we meet the said need + how is our solution positioned (could also show a with / without scenario) and what makes our solution better than others |

 | Market opportunity | How big is the opportunity - today and in future? (source?) |

-| Revenue Model | Self-explanatory |
+| Revenue Model (could be annexure) | Self-explanatory |

 | The team | How does the team ensure a higher likelihood of success? |